 Liposuction is not a replacement for proper exercise and diet.
 Instead, liposuction is a reduction procedure for stubborn areas where fat accumulates.
-Used in combination with several areas of the body, liposuction can provide a well proportioned body appearance.
+Used in combination with several areas of the body, liposuction could possibly provide a well proportioned body appearance.
 Ideal surgical candidates are those already in good physical condition but having stubborn areas that do not respond to diet and exercise.

 Liposuction can be done under general anesthesia with the patient asleep or under local anesthesia where the area is numbed and the patient remains awake.
 Through a tiny incision, a narrow tube or “cannula” is inserted and used to vacuum out the fatty tissue beneath the skin.
 The surgeon determines the amount of fat to be removed by massaging the skin and squeezing the tissue.
-After eliminating the excess fat, the incisions are closed by applying a compression dressing or bandage to the area in order to prevent bleeding, reduce swelling, and support the affected area.
+After reducing the excess fat, the incisions are closed by applying a compression dressing or bandage to the area in order to prevent bleeding, reduce swelling, and support the affected area.